Nimnaka00/Furniqo/README.md

-# Furniqo - 3D Interior Design Platform
+# 🛋️ Furniqo – A User-Centered Furniture Visualization and Room Customization System

 Welcome to **Furniqo** — a project developed for the **PUSL3122 Human Computer Interaction (HCI)** module at the University of Plymouth.
 Furniqo is a next-generation interior design platform that enables users to **design, customize, and visualize rooms in both 2D and immersive 3D environments** with ease and flexibility.